LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages

+### version 7.22.1
+*Released*: 6 March 2026
+- GitHub Issue 897: Study dataset should not allow multivalue text choice as a third key

 ### version 7.22.0
 *Released*: 4 March 2026
 - Remove styles for `.app-page`